Forensic anthropology is an application of anatomical science (bones, skeletons etc.) of anthropology and its various sub-fields into legal matters.

 - Comparison of found remains with other human skeletons

 Forensic anthropology plays a crucial part in the investigation of crime scenes.
-The forensic anthropologists work together to conclude from evidence found at the crime scene.
+Forensic anthropologists work together to conclude from evidence found at the crime scene.
 This may help in mass destruction, military casualties and mass burials.

-Thus analysis by forensic anthropologists still important.
+Thus the analysis by forensic anthropologists is still important.
 The carrier in forensics should be encouraged to a great extent.